*Note: I didn’t edit or proofread this 🙂

 We rode together for a long time, and we were both getting tired.
 It was now two in the morning, we were getting cold and hungry, and it was freaking dark.
 After a couple hours – yes, a couple of hours – he pulled into the pits and waited for his teammate.
 I kept riding, until taking a pit of my own.
 Things were starting to hurt now.
 I wasn’t delirious, but I felt like I’d been riding in a circle for the last 8 hours.

-My girlfriend, Noelle, returned to the course at 3:30am, along with my friend, Sam.
+My friends returned to the course at 3:30am.
 I hadn’t asked them to come back that early – they had left at 10:30pm – but they timed it perfectly.
 This was the toughest part of the ride for me, mentally.
 Already eight hours in, I was exhausted, but still had nearly four hours to go.
-I could hardly fathom the magnitude of the upcoming riding, and I needed a break.
+I could hardly fathom the magnitude of the upcoming ride, and I needed a break.

 19 laps to go…18 laps to go…17 to go…

-Whenever I ride more than seven hours, I run out of thoughts.
-There’s no thinking about the next day or previous day, about work or relationships, about something awkward I said or what I’m going to eat that night.
+Whenever I ride for more than seven hours, I run out of thoughts.
+There’s no thinking about the next day or the previous day, about work or relationships, about something awkward I said, or what I’m going to eat that night.
 There’s just…nothing.

 I was hardly thinking about pedaling, and after so many laps, I knew unconsciously which gear I needed to be in for every single meter of the course.
 There was no thinking needed anymore, which was perfect.